Hysteria (Def Leppard album): Background and recording

 On 31 December 1984, Rick Allen lost his left arm when his Corvette flipped off a country road.
 Following the accident, the band stood by Allen's decision to return to the drum kit despite his disability, using a combination electronic/acoustic kit with a set of electronic pedals that triggered (via MIDI) the sounds that he would have played with his left arm.
-The band slowly continued production until Lange unexpectedly returned a year later, and Allen mastered his customised drum kit.
-However, the sessions were further delayed by Lange's own auto accident (sustaining leg injuries from which he quickly recovered) and a bout of the mumps suffered by singer Joe Elliott in 1986.
+The band slowly continued production until Lange returned in the summer of 1985 for vocal sessions in Paris.
+However, Lange soon felt that the material recorded so far (which sounded close to Pyromania) needed work, leading to another 18 months in the studio in total.
+After six weeks Paris, the remainder of the record was completed between Dublin and Holland, primarily in a cheap jingle studio at Windmill Lane in Dublin.
+However, the sessions were further delayed by Lange's own auto accident (sustaining leg injuries from which he quickly recovered) and a bout of the mumps suffered by singer Joe Elliott in late 1986.

+Hysteria was recorded in a piecemeal way like the previous two albums, with individual parts (or notes, even) being recorded and overdubbed separately.
+The guitars were recorded first to a LinnDrum click track, which gave Lange and the band the flexibility to re-write and re-record parts of the song as they went along.
+Then, once the arrangements were finalised, the bass and drums were added towards the end of the recording.

-The final recording sessions took place in January 1987 for the song "Armageddon It" and a last-minute composition "Pour Some Sugar on Me", though Lange spent another three months mixing the tracks.
+The final recording sessions took place in late January 1987 for the song "Armageddon It" and a last-minute composition "Pour Some Sugar on Me", though Lange spent another three months mixing the tracks.
+The mixing took place at Lange's private studio in Hindhead, Surrey with engineers Nigel Green and Mike Shipley.
+In the meantime, the band completed additional recordings in February for B-side material, including "Tear It Down", "I Wanna Be Your Hero", "Ring of Fire" amongst others.
 The album was finally released worldwide on 3 August 1987, with "Animal" as the lead single in most countries except for the US and Canada where "Women" was the first single.